 Public companies and their affiliates must continue to consider the other constraints, and must comply with all of the other regulatory limitations, on repurchases.
-These are summarized on Annex I. For example, although the SEC recognized in the preamble to its Order that public companies and their affiliates may find themselves in blackout periods, or outside window periods, under their insider trading policies and stated that failure to comply with the timing policies should not be viewed in and of itself as a violation of antifraud rules, the antifraud provisions nonetheless remain in effect.
+These are summarized on Annex I. In particular, the antifraud provisions of the securities laws remain in effect and registrants should review carefully the adequacy of their current public disclosure prior to initiating repurchases.

-The foregoing is a summary of the regulatory steps taken on Friday to ease the burdens on the companies affected by the tragic events of last week and on the global securities markets.
 This memorandum is not intended to provide legal advice, and no legal or business decision should be based on its contents.
 Questions concerning this memorandum may be addressed to any members of the Paul Weiss Securities Group, including: